muhmmedAbdelkhalik/agentic_code_review/docs/USAGE.md

 # Usage Guide

-Complete guide for using the LocalAI Code Review Agent in your development workflow.
+Complete guide for using the AI Code Review Agent with Ollama in your development workflow.

 > **Note:** For installation instructions, see the main [README.md](../README.md)